TKleb/SA-Labs/10-Patching/Documentation/section1/_Text.md

 IMAGE
 This lab showcases another facet of reverse engineering, binary patching.
 This means, manipulating the binary by changing instructions to change its behaviour.

-Please start the service from `RESOURCES` and visit its website.
+Please start the service from `RESSOURCES` and visit its website.

 # Task
 * analyze calculator binary